evancleve/obsidian-connections/README.md

 # Obsidian Connections

-This plugin allows you to define and view connections between your notes.
+This plugin allows you to define and view named connections between your notes.

 To add a connection, use the "Connections: Add a connection to another note" command.